meyfa/wg-system/README.md

 Some hints on developing this project follow.
 This is irrelevant when all you want to do is run your own instance.

-The entire project is written in JavaScript and TypeScript.
+The entire project is written in TypeScript.
 You should have a recent version of Node (16 or later) and NPM installed.
 Since we are using NPM Workspaces, NPM 7 or later is required.

 - The `backend` workspace contains the database connection and everything else required to make the system work, such as an API.
 - The `frontend` workspace contains a React app that is the user interface.
-- Finally, there is the `server.js` file used to bootstrap the backend and also serve compiled frontend files.
-  This is written in plain JavaScript for simplicity reasons.
+- Finally, there is the `server.ts` file used to bootstrap the backend and also serve compiled frontend files.
+This is the entrypoint for the root package.

 ### Start scripts